sangolgisamarth/sangolgisamarth/README.md

 ---

-## 👨‍💻 About Me
+## 👨‍💻 Profile

-- 🎓 2nd Year **BE Artificial Intelligence & Data Science** student at **PVG COET Pune**
-- 🚀 Experienced in **Machine Learning, Django, and Full-Stack Development**
-- 🏆 Built real-world projects (IoT, AI, Web Apps) and participated in hackathons
-- 🎨 Known as the **"Tech Translator"** among peers — I simplify complex concepts
-- 💡 Passionate about building impactful solutions that blend **AI + Creativity**
-- ⚡ Fun fact: I can debug code faster than I solve a Rubik’s cube
+AI & Data Science student with hands-on experience in **machine learning, data analysis, and full-stack development**.
+Skilled in model building, IoT integration, and deploying scalable applications.
+Passionate about applying AI to solve real-world problems.

 ---